Policies, Procedures and Guidelines

 Users are prohibited from:

 Exceptions may be applicable for activities that are a part of the curriculum or are directed by responsible faculty or staff subject to prior concurrence and approval of Academic Technology Support Services.
-Please refer to the 2017-2018 Elmhurst College Student Handbook for additional information.
+Please refer to the 2023-2024 Elmhurst University Student Handbook for additional information.

 Students enrolled in graduate-level computer science classes may use designated labs during the academic year at any time of day or night.
 Certain labs may have restricted hours due to undergraduate use or scheduled maintenance.